sinnerschrader/cz-custom-issues/readme.md

 ## Example output

-The output follow the [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) and is easy to read for reviewers or project managers.
+The output follows the [conventional-changelog](https://github.com/conventional-changelog/conventional-changelog) and is easy to read for reviewers or project managers.

 ```shell